The Legend of Muskoka’s “Fairy Tale Skate Through the Canadian Forest” Continues to Grow!

 Already in 2017 it was named as one of the Top 50 Canadian Winter Experiences, and just recently named one of 19 Stunning Natural Ice Skating Rinks Around the World by Travel+Leisure.

 TRAIL UPDATE: The Ice Skating Trail is now OPEN for the season, but is always subject to weather.
-Check out the Arrowhead Twitter Feed for the latest updates.
+With recent warm temperatures there has been a number of closures, so please check out the Arrowhead Twitter Feed for the latest updates before heading out.

 Very Important ‘Insider’ Information

 - Saturdays are the busiest days for the Ice Skating Trail, and it often reaches capacity.
 On the busiest Saturdays wait times into the park have reached up 30 mins, and worst case scenario vehicles have been turned away.

 - To avoid disappointment and for the absolute best experience, visit midweek or on Sundays!

 - Fire & Ice nights are extremely popular.
 The Fire & Ice Nights on Thursdays expect to be less busy

 - Should you find yourself unable to get into the Arrowhead Ice Skating Trail on the weekend because it has reached capacity, check out the other 3 local skating trails in Muskoka, each with their own unique experience!